Saskatchewan Highway 9

-Communities
+Route description

 Starting at the Port of Northgate and Elcott, which are unincorporated areas of Enniskillen No. 3 Rural municipality, the highway crosses the Souris River before reaching Alameda, a town which had a population of 308 residents in 2006.
 The highway then crosses Moose Mountain Creek before passing through Carlyle on its way north into the Moose Mountain Upland.
 As of 2016, Carlyle's population was 1,508 people.
 Carlyle is located at the intersection of Sk 9 with Sk 13, the Red Coat Trail.
 The town has been dubbed the "gateway to the Moose Mountain resorts."
 Carlyle Lake Resort, White Bear, Kenosee Lake, and Moose Mountain Provincial Park are north of Carlyle along the route.

 The land in this area was surveyed by 1881 ...
 A space of sixty- six feet wide between sections was left for a road allowance, every mile running north and south and every two miles running east and west.

 The prairie dirt trails were the first used.
 Walking ploughs could loosen up earth, then two horse scrapers called fresnos could grade the low places.
 These projects could be undertaken by pioneer settlers who wished to work to help pay homestead taxes.
 Two horse teams were replaced by fours horse teams and larger scrapers.
 Crawler tractors eventually replaced horse teams to pull larger scrapers and graders.

 No. 9 was surveyed in 1929 and graded in 1930-31.
 These roads were first gravelled in 1930-31 and 1933.
 This made for safer driving in rainy weather, but very dusty in dry weather.
 Sometimes these clouds of dust were the cause of accidents on the highways.
-Next these roads were re-built for oiled surfaces - No. 9 to the lakes in 1956, and south of town in 1964-65....The oiled surface reduced the dust hazard, but kept breaking up under heavy loads...When potash was discovered...better surfacing was requited.
+Next these roads were re-built for oiled surfaces — No. 9 to the lakes in 1956, and south of town in 1964–65....The oiled surface reduced the dust hazard, but kept breaking up under heavy loads...When potash was discovered...better surfacing was requited.
 So the highway were once again built up to make them wider, and No. 9 got heavy-duty paving to withstand the heavy loads.
 This was done in 1969-1970...

 A government road project of 1931 connected White Bear (Carlyle) Lake to Fish Lake.
 Harry Cochrane and his crew began in the south at White Bear Lake, Bill Henderson and his crew began in the north at Fish Lake.
 The first name of Kenosee Lake was Fish Lake.
 The Scenic Highway Relief Project was begun travelling south to north west of the present highway.
 The route was blazed, trees felled, stumps dynamited, and the cleared area ploughed, in order to prepare it for the construction.
 All this work as soon overgrown with native flora, and the road was never developed between McGurk Lake to the south and Stevens Lake and Hewitt Lake at the north end.